sanjanamalli/sanjanamalli/README.md

 # 🐇 About Me:
 I'm currently working on making fun projects and interactive websites.<br>Learning Game designing and animations.
-Currently working on a new game development.<br>I also write scripts and music.<br>
+Currently working on a new horror game dev.<br>I also write scripts and music.<br>

 ## 🌐 Socials: